hwayne/learntla/content/temporal-logic/operators/index.md

 ### `<>[]`

 `<>[]` means _stays as_: `<>[]P` says that at some point P becomes true and then **stays** true.
 If your program terminates, the final state has to have P as true.
 Note that P can switch between true and false, as long as it eventually becomes permanently true.

+## Example

+Let's go back to the dining philosopher's algorithm we wrote in the last chapter.
+Here's what the code looks like with the release:

+TODO